Code-Institute-Submissions/tictactoe/README.md

 ## User Interface Design

-Emphasis on simple and easy to use.
-Bright colours used to draw children into the game.
+The emphasis is placed on simple and easy to use in this project.
+Whilst instructions & rules will be given in the tutorial along with small prompts during gameplay, the idea is that the design is so simple that these instructions aren't really necessary.
+Vivid colours and fonts following a retro theme are used to draw children into the game.

-## Essential Features
+### Essential Features

 <ul>
     <li>